cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-08-14-asking-questions-is-the-new-super-skill.md

 The more questions you ask, the better prepared you will be for whatever is coming next.

-# What Makes a Question Good?
+# Techniques

-Good questions have purpose and "make sense."
-They are unambiguous, give just enough context, and set limits.
+Good questions have purpose and "make sense" in general.[^1] They are unambiguous, give just enough context, and set limits.

 Scope is reduced so that answer feel smaller.
 The question itself must strip away everything irrelevant.
 As a rule of thumb, if a the question doesn’t make any difference to the argument, it needs to be sharpened.